 Because once the temperature falls to freezing temperature the water inside aloe vera starts to function abnormally and may cause bending of leaves.

 As aloe vera plant cannot handle such extreme cold weather.

-You should move your aloe vera plant indoors and keep them in a place which is a bit warmer.
+You should move your aloe vera plant indoors and keep them in a place that is a bit warmer.

 You will see that your plant will start to recover within 2-3 days.

 Recent Location Change

-Have you recently moved your plant from indoors to outdoors or the vice versa?
+Have you recently moved your plant from indoors to outdoors or vice versa?

-Then this can possibly be the reason behind Aloe Vera bent leaves.
+Then this can possibly be the reason behind Aloe Vera’s bent leaves.

-Due to sudden change in temperature, the plant goes under stress and tends to bend.
+Due to sudden changes in temperature, the plant goes under stress and tends to bend.